-The group of vice principals in the field of curriculum argues that teachers of the 2004 curriculum (KBK) experienced serious difficulties in preparing learning tools, in accordance with the opinions [41], [42].
+The group of vice principals in the field of curriculum argues that teachers of the 2004 curriculum (KBK) experienced serious difficulties in preparing learning tools, in accordance with the opinions [42, 43].
 Those results of the category predominantly fall into the category of less ready and not ready.
 A strategy that is not limited to training and assistance is needed.
-However, the 2013 curriculum is identical with the learning concept that leads to technology [7], [43].
-That, far more difficult.
+However, the 2013 curriculum is identical with the learning concept that leads to technology [7, 44, 45].
+That's far more difficult.

 3.2.
-Teacher's Ability to Make A Lesson Plan
+Teacher's ability to make a lesson plan

-Vocational teacher pedagogical competence is the ability to lesson planning in class and workshop [44], effectively [45].
+Vocational teacher pedagogical competence is the ability to lesson planning in class and workshop [46], effectively [47].
 The ability to make lesson plans means that vocational teachers have mastered the principles of the 2013 revised curriculum.
-Lesson planning is a way for teachers to achieve goals [46], namely the competencies of students.
-Each vocational teacher has a different way, however the principles of systematic writing must be in accordance with the rules that have been used as a standard reference.
+Lesson planning is a way for teachers to achieve goals [48], namely the competencies of students.
+Each vocational teacher has a different way; however, the principles of systematic writing must be in accordance with the rules that have been used as a standard reference.

-Systematic development of lesson plans consists of three types including: (1) Permendikbud No. 103 of 2014; (2) Permendikbud No. 22 of 2016; and (3) combination No. 103 of 2014 and No. 22 of 2016.
+Systematic development of lesson plans consists of three types including: 1) Ministry of Education and Culture Regulation (Permendikbud) No. 103 of 2014; 2) Permendikbud No. 22 of 2016; and 3) Combination No. 103 of 2014 and No. 22 of 2016.
 Vocational teachers are given the freedom to choose the lesson planning component.
 The researcher explains that the learning plan is a follow-up to the learning program.
-Thus, the results of the survey focused on four important variables of the learning device components, including: (1) instructional program; (2) instruction plan; (3) instructional media; and (4) assessment and others.
+Thus, the results of the survey focused on four important variables of the learning device components, including: 1) Instructional program; 2) Instruction plan; 3) Instructional media; and 4) Assessment and others.
 A strong consideration in the selection of variables is the suitability of the characteristics of the 2013 curriculum.
-The lesson plans prepared by vocational teachers, are then assessed based on indicators of learning tools.
-The assessment results are shown in table 4, as follows: Table 4 - Results of Quality Analysis of Vocational Teacher Learning Plans
+The lesson plans prepared by vocational teachers are then assessed based on indicators of learning tools.
+The assessment results are shown in Table 4.